Apply to Non-Degree Programs

 Undergraduate Summer Research Program

-Our summer research program, Building Diversity in Biomedical Sciences (BDBS), requires that participants are US citizens or US permanent residents.
+Our summer research program, Building Diversity in Biomedical Sciences (BDBS), provides a mentored, 10-week research intensive experience for undergraduates who are interested in pursuing PhD or MD/PhD training upon completion of the baccalaureate degree.
+BDBS requires that participants are US citizens or US permanent residents.
 The NIH and GSBS encourage applications from members of groups that are under-represented in the biomedical sciences.

 Post-Baccalaureate Internship Program (PREP)

-GSBS offers a mentored research experience designed to prepare individuals who have completed bachelor’s degree training for MD/PhD or PhD study.
-Applicants must be US citizens or US permanent residents.
+GSBS offers a one-year mentored research experience called PREP, designed to prepare individuals for MD/PhD or PhD study.
+Applicants must be US citizens or US permanent residents and have recently completed their bachelor's degree.
 The NIH and GSBS encourage applications from members of groups that are under-represented in the biomedical sciences.